Moving to Guatemala Guide

 Tap water in Guatemala is generally not considered safe to drink.
 This generally doesn’t represent too many problems as bottled water is cheap and freely available even in the smallest towns.

-One unique cultural trait of Guatemala are the so-called “comedores”.
+One unique cultural trait of Guatemala is the so-called “comedores”.
 Here local people essentially open a small restaurant in their homes.
 There is no menu and only one or two dishes may be on offer, but the food is normally reasonably-priced and delicious.
-Just as importantly, this intimate setting gives a perfect opportunity meet local Guatemalans and learn about their culture.
+Just as importantly, this intimate setting gives a perfect opportunity to meet local Guatemalans and learn about their culture.

 As previously mentioned, Guatemala is far from the safest country in the world, and it would be fair to say that it poses an above-average risk.
 That said, the Foreign Office reports that the majority of visits are without incidence.